larsbs/vimterial/README.md

 Currently, there is no support for terminal vim, however, it should arrive in the future.

+> See also a variation of this color scheme based on atom [vimtom](https://github.com/larsbs/vimtom)

 ## Target Syntax Highlighting Plugins